 Take in Paseo del Prado

 Another perfect place to take a leisurely saunter is the leafy promenade of Paseo del Prado.
 The tree-lined street was originally constructed in 1772 and reworked in 1925 by a French landscape architect.
-It features bronze lions, lampposts, and marble seating, and is a common place to find local artists selling their work.
+It features bronze lions, lampposts, and marble seating, and is a typical place to find local artists selling their work.
 The boulevard passes by some incredible buildings such as the Gran Teatro de La Habana and Hotel Sevilla.

 Where to eat in Havana